WormBase/wb-search/README.md

 #### Build and commit deployable containers

-Containers run by Beanstalk are first build, tagged, and commited to AWS Container Registery.
+Containers run by Beanstalk are first built, tagged, and commited to the AWS Container Registry (ECR).
 Two containers needs to be prepared: Elasticsearch and the Web API.

 ```